alexyshegmann/dot-tech/src/content/blog/mixing-frameworks-angular.md

 ---
-title: 'React mixology: mixing React with other frameworks'
+title: 'React mixology: mixing React with Angular'
 excerpt: "imagine this: you have an inherited project in a very different framework, but you have to revamp it and build new features around it.
 You want to modernize the stack a little bit.
 The team agrees to go with React."
 publishedAt: 2025-07-04T08:00:00-0600
 image: ../../assets/blog/2025/07/react-angular.jpeg